Let-to-Buy Mortgage topics covered below.

 |125,001 – £250,000||2%||5%|

 However, If your property is worth £40,000 or less then you wont be liable for any additional let to buy Stamp Duty.
 You can currently claim back any additional let to buy Stamp Duty if the property is sold within 3 years.

 Yes, it is possible.
-The criteria can be tight and there aren’t as many options to change mortgage to buy to let as there are for purchasing a new buy to let property.
+The criteria can be tight and there are not as many options to change mortgage to buy to let as there are for purchasing a new buy-to-let property.

 There are lenders who will consider an application with previous bad credit.
 With any bad credit mortgage, the interest rate will be slightly higher.
 Generally, changing to a buy to let mortgage with bad credit will be harder and likely incur a higher rate of interest.